TrellixVulnTeam/swahilipython_SCMU/Doc/distutils/introduction.rst

 Using the Distutils is quite simple, both for module developers and for users/administrators installing third-party modules.
-As a developer, your responsibilities (apart from writing solid, well-documented and well-tested code, of course!) are:
+As a developer, your responsibilities (apart kutoka writing solid, well-documented and well-tested code, of course!) are:

 * write a setup script (:file:`setup.py` by convention)